OvidijusParsiunas/deep-chat/README.md

 ### :tada: :tada: 2.0 is now available :tada: :tada:

 Announcing Deep Chat 2.0!
 We have redesigned and improved Deep Chat based on all of your generous feedback.
-It is now much easier to implement into any website and configure it to provide the best possible chat experience for your users.
+It is now much easier to implement into any website and configure to provide the best possible chat experience for your users.
 Check out the [release notes](https://github.com/OvidijusParsiunas/deep-chat/releases/tag/2.0.0) for more information.

 <p align="center">
     <img width="1200" src="https://github.com/user-attachments/assets/ea88cdd8-6197-4322-8e16-3908f69a7eb5" alt="version 2.0">